mostly-ai/mostlyai-mock/README.md

     "orders": {
         "prompt": "Orders of a Customer",
         "columns": {
-            "customer_id": {"prompt": "the customer id for that order", "dtype": "integer"}, "warehouse_id": {"prompt": "the warehouse id for that order", "dtype": "integer"}, "order_id": {"prompt": "the unique id of the order", "dtype": "string"}, "text": {"prompt": "order text description", "dtype": "string"}, "amount": {"prompt": "order amount in USD", "dtype": "float"},
+            "customer_id": {"prompt": "the customer id for that order", "dtype": "string"}, "warehouse_id": {"prompt": "the warehouse id for that order", "dtype": "string"}, "order_id": {"prompt": "the unique id of the order", "dtype": "string"}, "text": {"prompt": "order text description", "dtype": "string"}, "amount": {"prompt": "order amount in USD", "dtype": "float"},